ngchianglin/ngx_http_uri_whitelist_module/README.md

 The module is released under the BSD license (same as Nginx) and there are no warranties of any kinds.
 Basically use it at your own risk !
 Read and understand the License carefully.

+## Further Details

+Refer to
+[https://www.nighthour.sg/articles/2019/developing-nginx-url-whitelisting-module.html](https://www.nighthour.sg/articles/2019/developing-nginx-url-whitelisting-module.html) for an article on how this module is implemented.

 ## Source signature
 Gpg Signed commits are used for committing the source files.

 > Look at the repository commits tab for the verified label for each commit, or refer to [https://www.nighthour.sg/git-gpg.html](https://www.nighthour.sg/git-gpg.html) for instructions on verifying the git commit.
 >
 > A userful link on how to verify gpg signature is available at [https://github.com/blog/2144-gpg-signature-verification](https://github.com/blog/2144-gpg-signature-verification)